 Why study nursing at Sacred Heart University?

 Sacred Heart University has been ranked as one of the top universities in the North by U.S. News & World Report and one of New England’s best colleges, with more than 80 percent of its faculty staff holding the highest degrees in their field.
-Sacred Heart is regionally accredited by the New England Association of Schools and Colleges (NEASC).
+Sacred Heart is regionally accredited by the New England Commission of Higher Education (NECHE).
 Since 1980, Sacred Heart has provided education for nurses with the most current information through comprehensive and innovative courses and state-of-the-art methods.
 If you are a registered nurse (RN) and would like to further your leadership skills and expand opportunities for more advanced nursing jobs, then Sacred Heart University, CT, offers a suite of online nursing degree programs.
 Online learning allows you to study in a way that doesn’t jeopardize your work/life balance.

 Call Sacred Heart University at 877-791-7181 to speak with an admissions team member or request more information.